 - ET Ethics Committee (ETEC)

-The Supervisory Board consists of five independent members in several areas of expertise
+The Supervisory Board consists of three independent members in several areas of expertise

 - Mr. Guillaume J.H.C.M.
 Peeters, MA